craftablescience/MareTF/README.md

               [--set-crc-resource CRC] [--remove-crc-resource] [--set-lod-resource U.V]
               [--remove-lod-resource] [--set-tso-resource COMBINED_FLAGS]
               [--remove-tso-resource] [--set-kvd-resource PATH] [--remove-kvd-resource]
+              [--info-output-mode VAR] [--extract-format FILE_FORMAT] [--extract-mip MIP]
+              [--extract-all-mips] [--extract-frame FRAME] [--extract-all-frames]
+              [--extract-face FACE] [--extract-all-faces] [--extract-slices SLICE]
-              [--info-output-mode VAR] MODE PATH
+              [--extract-all-slices] [--extract-all] MODE PATH

 Positional arguments:
   MODE                                         The mode to run the program in.
 This
                                                determines what arguments are processed.
 Valid
-                                               options: "create", "edit", and "info".
+                                               options: "create", "edit", "extract", and
-                                               "convert" is also permissible and is an alias of "create" for vtex2 compatibility.
+                                               "info". "convert" is also permissible and is an alias of "create" for vtex2 compatibility.
                                                [required]
   PATH                                         The path to the input file or directory.
                                                [required]